Should I Share this Translation? Evaluating Quality Feedback for User Reliance on Machine Translation: Analysis

 \subsection{Self-reported Perception vs. Actual Performance}

 In the post-task survey, participants rated the quality feedback they received in terms of perceived mental burden, helpfulness, and trust for future use.
+As shown in Table~\ref{tab:post_survey}, the control condition group reported highest mental burden (5.83) and lowest helpfulness (2.89), suggested that repeated exposure without any quality feedback increased cognitive load without enhancing perceived utility.

-As shown in Table~\ref{tab:post_survey}, QA table group reported the highest level of trust (4.22), aligning with findings from Section~\ref{sec:results_rq2} that this feedback is most effective at improving appropriate reliance.
+Among the four treatment conditions, QA table group reported the highest level of trust (4.22), aligning with findings from Section~\ref{sec:results_rq2} that this feedback is most effective at improving appropriate reliance.
 In contrast, participants who received error highlights gave the lowest ratings for helpfulness (3.83) and trust (3.89), which is consistent with their relatively poor performance in both decision accuracy and appropriate reliance (\textsc{CWA}).
 Interestingly, while LLM explanations do not yield large gains in decision accuracy or \textsc{CWA}, they have relatively high ratings for helpfulness (4.39) and trust (4.11), which may reflect the over-reliance discussed in Section~\ref{sec:results_rq3}.
 In terms of mental burden, the error highlights group reported higher score (4.94) than other groups.
 We attribute this to the nature of error highlights as a \textit{target}-side feedback mechanism \citep{leiter-towards}, which displays highlights on the Spanish MT output, making it difficult to interpret for monolingual source speakers.